Sign Up For Our Latest Updates

 Why are they waiting for it?
 They explain: “it has a flawless track record, predicting every U.S. recession in the past fifty years.”
 As recessions tend to be bad for the stock market, and the yield curve is not currently close to being inverted, the sell-side strategists are extraordinarily bullish.
 “We have many more years to run,” they agree, “both in the economy and the stock market.”

 An inverted yield curve has indeed been an early warning sign of an oncoming recession.
-The past nine recessions in the U.S. were all preceded by yield curve inversion, with an average lead time of 14 months.
+The past nine recessions in the U.S. were all preceded by yield curve inversion.
+They had an average lead time of 14 months.

-As we know, though, the stock market also tends be a leading indicator of oncoming recessions.
-Thus, for yield curve inversion to be a market signal it is important that the inverted yield curve not only lead the economic turn but also the turn in the stock market.
+As we know, though, the stock market also tends to be a leading indicator of oncoming recessions.
+Thus, for yield curve inversion to be a market signal, it is important that the inverted yield curve not only lead the economic turn but also the turn in the stock market.